Building Pipelines#

 collapsed_axis

-Now create an interactive xarray DataArray called dsi in the analogous fashion to the interactive DataFrame we created earlier.
-As before, specify sizing_mode='stretch_width'.
+Now create a reactive xarray DataArray called rds in the analogous fashion to the reactive DataFrame we created earlier.

 Hint

-As before, the interactive object is created by calling the .interactive() method.
-This time the method is called on an xarray object instead of a pandas object.
+As before, the reactive object is created by pn.rx(), but now on an xarray object instead of a pandas object.

 Plotting population averaged over either latitude or longitude#